 So, channeling is just of several New Age practices that we believe are dangerous and unbiblical.
 Now, obviously more could be said about their other practices, but I’ll point you to Christian Answers for the New Age for help with those.
 But I would be remiss if I did not at least briefly address the practice of yoga, because I am asked about it everywhere I teach on New Age spirituality.

 Now of course, the God of the Bible does not have a problem with you stretching.
 Stretching is very good for you actually.
 The danger with yoga classes is not the poses or the stretching, it’s the teaching that regularly accompanies the stretching.
 Many yoga instructors have a New Age or Hindu worldview, and they are not just interested in helping you become more limber, they are seeking to teach you about becoming one with your surroundings, realizing your oneness with the divine, and so on.
 This is what we’re concerned about, and this is why I advise Christians to just stretch in the privacy of your own home.
-Meditate on the truth of God's Word.
-Put on some nice mellow instrumental Hymns or classical music.
-I do this for my morning stretching routine and it is a blessed time.
+Meditate on the truth of God’s Word.

 All right, there’s a fifth belief that is common to adherents of the New Age…